-Eligible Technologies Incentive Structure Eligibility Criteria Category 4 - Custom Space Heating Applications General \$/MMBtu of annual energy savings Total heat pump system heating capacity is &gt;300,000 Btu/h, except for ccASHP installed in multifamily buildings.
-Multifamily (5 or more units) installing ccASHP heat pumps should apply for Category 4 incentives Installed systems must satisfy the dominant HVAC load for the building, per applicable code.
+Eligible Technologies Incentive Structure Eligibility Criteria Ca ategory 4 - Custom Space Heating Applications General \$/MMBtu of annual energy savings Total heat pump system heating capacity is >300,000 Btu/h, except for ccASHP installed in multifamily buildings Multifamily (5 or more units) installing ccASHP heat pumps should apply for Category 4 incentives Installed systems must satisfy the dominant HVAC load for the building, per applicable code.
 If the building has a higher BHL than BCL, the system must be sized to satisfy BHL.
-If the building has a higher BHL than BCL, the system must be sized to satisfy BHL.
-Each project requires pre-approval, based on a review of projected MMBtu savings and an associated preliminary incentive amount (\$/MMBtu) Projects shall be for full-load heating systems Partial-load scenarios may be approved on a case-by-case basis to determine eligibility for Category 4 Custom Space Heating Applications incentives based on the following criteria: Fossil fuel (heating oil, natural gas, steam generated by fossil fuel, etc.) energy consumption must be reduced by the new electric technology or application Projects must displace at least 50% of the existing on-site fossil fuel consumption annually, or they must contribute at least 4,000 MMBtu of savings annually Fuel savings cannot include fossil fuel system efficiency savings; in savings calculations, the fossil fuel baseline efficiency (including distribution) must equal the existing or upgraded (boiler) system efficiency The new electric technology or application: Must not increase the overall annual site energy consumption Shall meet or exceed applicable minimum efficiency specifications to meet applicable codes and standards Central ccASHP \$/MMBtu of annual energy savings Eligible Central ccASHP systems must be constituted only of NEEP-listed equipment.
+If the building has a higher BCL, the system must be sized to satisfy BCL.
+Each project requires pre-approval, based on a review of projected MMBtu savings and an associated preliminary incentive amount (\$/MMBtu) Projects shall be for full-load heating systems, with exceptions for heat recovery chiller projects Partial-load scenarios may be approved for Category 4 Custom Space Heating Applications incentives based on the following criteria: Fossil fuel (heating oil, natural gas, steam generated by fossil fuel, etc.) energy consumption must be reduced by the new electric technology or application Projects must displace at least 50% of the existing on-site fossil fuel consumption annually, or they must contribute at least 4,000 MMBtu of savings annually Fuel savings cannot include fossil fuel system efficiency savings; in savings calculations, the fossil fuel baseline efficiency (including distribution) must equal the existing or upgraded (boiler) system efficiency Heat recovery chiller projects are exempt from this requirement The new electric technology or application: Must not increase the overall annual site energy consumption Shall meet or exceed applicable minimum efficiency specifications to meet applicable codes and standards Central ccASHP \$/MMBtu of annual energy savings Eligible Central ccASHP systems must be constituted only of NEEP-listed equipment.
 For central ASHPs installed with a back-up furnace in the same heating system, the back-up furnace must have capacity <225,000 Btu/h.
 MSHP \$/MMBtu of annual energy savings Eligible MSHP systems must be constituted only of NEEP-listed equipment